the-wrong-guy/read-more-more/readme.md

 Read-More-More is a simple pakage for react that helps to implement 'read more' or 'read less' feature to any given text, you can limit the number of chracters in string/text to give the "read more" text at the end, also if you have a `HTML String` that you want to convert it to `React element`, you can do that too by add `parseHtml` prop

+## Motivation

+I was working on a project where i need to use "read more/less" button , cause of the huge "HTML String" I was getting from an API and I tried finding libraries to add "read more/less" feature to the text but the problem was that in those libraries there was not any options for parsing HTML string to React element , which was serious need for me.Also I tried parsing the text that i was getting from other 'read more' libraries but that didn't work too.
+So finally I decided to make my own 'read more/less' library and here we are.

 ## How to Use

 ### With React